 DESCRIPTIONS OF ACADEMIC PROGRAMS

-Information on the university's academic programs, degree offerings, and plans for future programs is available from the Office of
+Information on the university's academic programs, degree offerings, and plans for future programs is available in the Orange Coast College

 Degrees and Certificates

 By authorization of the Board of Governors of the California Community Colleges, Orange Coast College confers the Associate in Arts degree on students who complete sixty (60) units with a grade of ―C or better in prescribed courses.

-Orange Coast College also grants the degree of Associate in Science only for the majors listed in the Associate Science Degree requirements
+Orange Coast College also grants the degree of Associate in Science only for the majors listed in the Associate Science Degree requirements section in this catalog.

 INSTRUCTIONAL FACILITIES AND LABS